 Supervisors must strictly promote and practice calendar integrity.
-It is crucial that every member of the team honor commitments on their calendars.
+Every member of the team must honor commitments on their calendars.
 Calendar integrity means that they are present at the beginning of the meeting, prepared, fully engaged with the agenda items, and stay until the meeting’s conclusion.

 Employees can find excuses for joining late and leaving early.
 They can say that the previous meetings went beyond the allotted time.
 They can say they have other things to do too.
 People can always find “reasons.”